ipaintcode/Coda-2-Themes/README.md

 Justin Hileman has a nice collection of ported themes: [Justin's Coda 2 themes](http://justinhileman.info/coda-colors/).

-If you have any themes you'd like ported or you'd like to add your custom theme to list, you can ticket, [tweet - @iPaintCode](http://twitter.com/iPaintCode/) or [email](learst@me.com) me your request.
+If you have any themes you'd like ported or you'd like to add your custom theme to the list, you can ticket, [tweet - @iPaintCode](http://twitter.com/iPaintCode/) or [email](learst@me.com) me your request.

 ##Companion page
 [Screenshots available here](http://ipaintcode.com/coda-2-themes/)